gerardPlanella/LSPE-EGNN/blogpost.md

 better node embeddings.

-In our first experiment, as mentioned in Subsection 2.3, we evaluated the EGNN using both original edges, and fully connected ones, with and without infusing the Positional Encodings.
+In our first experiment, as previously mentioned, we evaluated the EGNN using both original edges, and fully connected ones, with and without infusing the Positional Encodings.
 When comparing the performance for the different kinds of connections between the nodes, it can be seen from Table 4, that **the performance when all the nodes are connected is better in